parides55/charity_shop/README.md

 I used GitHub issues for the product backlog containing the user stories and the labels feature in GitHub Issues for prioritizing features based on the MoSCoW method, and categorizing the user stories.

+CRUD funtionality

+- Users can read all approved reviews, create, update and delete their own reviews.
+- Users can create, read, update and delete their basket and their favorites list.
+- Admins can create, read, update and delete all the content of the page (products, events, basket items, favorite items, reviews, messages, 'our story' content)

 <details>
 <summary>Issues on GitHub with labels</summary>